catalyst-cloud/catalystcloud-docs/source/first-instance.rst

 When an instance is created, OpenStack pass an ssh key to the instance which can be used for shell access.
 By default, Ubuntu will install this key for the 'ubuntu' user.
-Other operating systems behave differently.
+Other operating systems have a different default user, as listed here: :ref:`images`

 Use 'nova keypair-add' to upload your Public SSH key.

 .. tip::